-Alexis Mrachek is a policy analyst for Russia and Eurasia at The Heritage Foundation.
-In her research and writing, she focuses on domestic politics and security issues within the Eurasia region.
+Alexis Mrachek was a policy analyst for Russia and Eurasia in the Douglas and Sarah Allison Center for Foreign Policy Studies at The Heritage Foundation.
+In her research and writing, she focused on domestic politics and security issues within the Eurasia region.
 She is proficient in Russian.

 Her commentary has been featured in news outlets such as Newsweek, Los Angeles Times, Fox News, The National Interest, Washington Examiner, RealClearWorld, Dallas Morning News, Voice of America Ukrainian Service, The Washington Times, and the Australian Financial Review.
 She has been quoted in multiple outlets, including The Guardian, Agenda Georgia, Georgia Today, and Forbes, as well as the Republican Study Committee’s 2020 National Security Strategy.